Try Praising.ai free

 Negative reviews

-Follow the HEAR method:
+Use the HEAR method:

 • Halt — Don't get defensive

-• Empathize — Acknowledge their frustration
+• Empathize — Show you get their pain

-• Respond — Offer a solution
+• Respond — Offer a fix

 Neutral mentions